 She began her career as a first grade teacher.
-After graduating from Loyola’s graduate program in School Counseling she returned to her school as a counselor and worked for another six years.
+After graduating from Loyola’s Master's in School Counseling program, she returned to her school as a counselor and worked for another six years.
 She was the only school counselor in a population of approximately 600 students.

 “School counselors have very big jobs,” she explains, noting that she might meet with students and parents, sit in on team meetings, and teach three to four lessons, all in one day.
 “I came home feeling drained, like someone took a straw and sucked the life out of me.”

 It’s often called “Compassion Burnout,” the emotional and physical toll taken on those in helping professions.
 The problem is acute among educators.
 An American Federation of Teachers quality of life survey found that 73% of educators felt frequent stress and that this caused a decline in job satisfaction over time.
 Those who experienced stress were more likely to leave work physical and mentally exhausted.
 Educators face many stressors and analysis has shown they work more overtime than other professions.
 Some call burnout in education an epidemic.

 Thankfully, there is help and it begins with a simple act of compassionate self-care: mindfulness.

 Mindfulness can be defined as paying attention to something in a sustained and non-judgmental way, Leach states.
 A basic practice, for example, is to sit quietly and pay attention to your breath.
 After a few minutes people tend to get distracted.
 Without judging that distraction as “failure,” you simply return to the breath.